futurelink/esp3d/README.md

 Then you need to upload a firmware.
 I guess [ESP32 Flasher](https://www.espressif.com/en/support/download/other-tools) utility can be used for that.

-You also need to prepare (not necessarily) blank SD-card.
+You also need to prepare a blank (not necessarily) SD-card.
 There you got to create a directory called 'esp3d' and put there a file called 'settings' which should contain your Wi-Fi credentials: